jensdanb/ctp_dashboard/README.md

 ## Update!
 The app is now live at http://194.195.241.8:10101/ctp
 Still very unfinished.
 The web app has only a few of the features, and the server will be moved to a proper secured https address.
 But it works, you can now play with it in your browser; no install required.

+## What can I do with this?

 This is an app for projecting inventory in a supply chain and demonstrating the use of Capable-To-Promise compared to Available-To-Promise.
 For background on those two logistics concepts, see [Concept.md](https://github.com/jensdanb/ctp_dashboard/blob/master/Concept.md).
-At the moment, only 2D projections (quantity vs. time) are implemented.
-In the future, 3D projections (probability of having a certain quantity at a certain time, based on forecast) may be implemented.
-It was made for illustrating the logistics concept of Capable-To-Promise as an extension of Available-To-Promise, and for personal practice with Python, data science and web technologies.
+At the moment, there is only a predefined supply chain with three stockpoints and 6 pending orders.
+In the near future, it will be possible to add more through the WebApp UI.
+What you can do is inspect each stockpoint; select one of them in the 'Choose Stockpoint' menu, then use the 'Make Plot' menu to either generate plots of projected inventory in that stockpoint or show a table of the orders planned incoming/outgoing for that stockpoint.

 A user interface (work in progress) is made with the H2O Wave framework.
 As of 03 April 2023 the web app looks like this:
 ![Screenshot_20230329_222921](https://user-images.githubusercontent.com/56897399/232503928-e8cc57bf-c325-4bb5-8553-36a3407818b8.png)